dshaw15/booksbykenna/book-summary/band-play.md

 I was so screwed.

-**Get book two in this sexy rockstar reverse harem romance, [Playing with the Band in Lockdown](https://www.amazon.com/gp/product/B087QVQM7D/ "Playing with the Band in Lockdown") today.**
+**Get book two in this sexy rockstar reverse harem romance, [Playing with the Band](https://www.amazon.com/gp/product/B087QVQM7D/ "Playing with the Band") today.**